Current Research & Community Engagement:

 Interdisciplinary environmental science:

-With tribal partners and allies, I am studying potential pesticide impacts from cannabis cultivation on community water systems and culturally important waters.
+With tribal partners and allies, I have studied potential pesticide impacts from cannabis cultivation on community water systems and culturally important waters.

-I mentor students in the biophysical sciences on environmental politics, e.g considering how to address power dynamics and the politics of knowledge production in interdisciplinary environmental research.
+I mentor students on how to address power dynamics and the politics of knowledge production in interdisciplinary environmental research.